olutosin007/ezihub/README.md

-# EziHub Website
+# ézíhub Website

-A modern, responsive website for EziHub - the verified credibility platform for the modern workforce.
+A modern, responsive website for ézíhub - the verified credibility platform for the modern workforce.

 ## 🚀 Features